Qrbaker/qrbaker.github.io/content/posts/personal-cloud/index.md

 1. I need to be able to easily move an arbitrary file or set of files from computer A to computer B
 1. I need to be able to occasionally share moderately large files with friends and family; not *huge*, but enough that an email attachment is pushing it.
-1. I want my data to persist in a way that even if all my computers simultaneously became unusable or unaccessable, I could recover my files
+1. I want my data to persist in a way that even if all my computers simultaneously became unusable or inaccessible, I could recover my files
 1. I want all this to happen without requiring upkeep or getting in my way